Hey buddy, want some personal investment advice? OK, listen up!

 Otherwise, you wouldn't still be reading.
-And we all want an edge.
+And you want an edge.
 So, why make this difficult?
-Everybody knows that investors who make the most over the long term buy common stocks.
+Everybody knows that investors out to make the most money over the long term buy common stocks.

 At least, they have since Ibbotson Associates started keeping tabs back in 1926.
 Investors who make even more buy small caps, also according to Ibbotson.

 And you know what?
-I'm man enough to admit that Tom is building a stable of small caps I probably couldn't build on my own.
+I'm man enough to admit that Tom and his team at Motley Fool Hidden Gems are building a stable of small caps I probably couldn't have found on my own.
 What's his secret?
-I think it's that he focuses on value, while I tend to get wowed by story.
+I think it's that Tom focuses on value, while I tend to get wowed by story.

-Yet for all our differences, Tom and I do look for the same things in great small companies.
+Yet for all our differences, we both look for the same things in great small companies.
 Then again, it's not like it's a system either one of us invented.
-Smart investors have always looked for:
+Smart investors always look for:

 - Solid management with significant stakes.